ronilaukkarinen/mastodon-bird-ui/README.md

 ![Screen-Shot-2023-03-31-13-25-52](https://user-images.githubusercontent.com/1534150/229111630-c8975708-134b-4887-b259-a87857193387.png)

-## Integration into Mastodon UI for all users
+## Add Mastodon Bird UI as optional by integrating it as 'Site theme' in settings for all users

 ![Example of integration](https://github.com/ultramookie/mastodon-bird-ui/assets/38467/1125dc9b-f3a2-431a-860f-d8219d8e0c5c)

-Mastodon Bird UI can be integrated as a theme for all instance users to use by following the instructions found [here](https://github.com/mstdn/Bird-UI-Theme-Admins).
+Mastodon Bird UI can be integrated as a **Site theme** for all instance users to use by following the instructions found [here](https://github.com/mstdn/Bird-UI-Theme-Admins).

 ## Installation for regular users, contributing and testing